developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/samples/datawedge-api-exerciser/index.md

 * [Switch Simulscan Params](../../api/switchsimulscanparams/)

 ##Requirements
-* This sample was created based on DataWedge version 6.8 (version that existed at the time of creation).
-Check [DataWedge API](../,,/about) documentation for any future version changes that may affect functionality.
+* This sample was created to support DataWedge APIs up to version 6.8 (version that existed at the time of creation).
+Check [DataWedge API](../../about) documentation for any future version changes that may affect functionality.
 * DataWedge (built-in all Zebra devices) is running on the device.

 ##Setup